Did you know what with someone’s name, bank account number and sort code, you can set up a direct debit in their name and clean out their account?

 Worse still however, is that we have now blocked all direct debits now need to be confirmed with one of the trustees – yet when I checked the mail the other day I found no less than five new direct debits that had been set up without our authorisation.
 Ridiculous.

 This entry was posted on Tuesday, April 16th, 2013 at 10:59 am and is filed under Rants.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.